HenestrosaDev/audiotext/README.md

 ## Usage

-Once you open the audiotext executable file (explained in the [getting started](#getting-started) section), you'll see something like this:
+Once you open the Audiotext executable file (explained in the [getting started](#getting-started) section), you will see something like this:

 ![main-system][main-system]

 ### Select Audio File

 Click on the `Select audio file` button and select a file from the file explorer.
 Please note that audio files are selected by default.
-To select video files, you'll have to click on the combo box in the bottom right corner of the file explorer to change the file type, as indicated in red in the following image.
+To select video files, you will have to click on the combo box in the bottom right corner of the file explorer to change the file type, as indicated in red in the following image:

 ![file-explorer][file-explorer]

 Once you select the file, a green button named `Generate transcription` will show up.
 Click on it to start generating the transcription.

-If there is no error, you'll see the audio transcription in the text box, as shown in the [About the project gif](#about-the-project).
+If there is no error, you will see the audio's transcription in the text box, as shown in the [About the project gif](#about-the-project).

 Please bear in mind that this process may take some time to complete, depending on the length of the file and whether it is an audio or video file.

 ### Transcribe From Microphone

 You just have to click on the `Transcribe from microphone` button and say whatever you want to be transcribed.
 Please keep in mind that your Operating System needs to recognize an input source.
-Otherwise, an error will be shown in the textbox indicating that no microphone was detected.
+Otherwise, an error will be shown in the text box indicating that no microphone was detected.

-It's also worth noting that you have 3 seconds to speak from the moment you click the button to the timeout.
-In case that no input was received, you'll see an error in the text box notifying it.
+It is also worth noting that you have 3 seconds to speak from the moment you click the button to the timeout.
+In case that no input was received, you will see an error in the text box notifying it.
+I might add a setting in the program to change it to let the user change it.

 ### Save Transcription

-Once the program has generated the transcription, you'll see a green button named `Save transcription` below the text box.
+Once the program has generated the transcription, you will see a green button named `Save transcription` below the text box.

 ![generated-transcription][generated-transcription]

 To save it, you just have to click on the mentioned button.
 A file explorer will be prompted.
 You have to give the file a name and select the path where you want to store it.
-By default, the extension of the file is `.txt`, but you can change it to any other file type you want
+By default, the extension of the file is `.txt`, but you can change it to any other file type you want.

 ### Appearance Mode